Personal Finance·10 min read

 • debit card spending

-• ATM cash
+• ATM withdrawals

-2. One separate savings account
+2. One savings account

 Use it for: